HPE-Haven-OnDemand/havenondemand-asp.net/README.md

 ```
 async Task PostRequest(Dictionary<String, Object> Params, String hodApp, REQ_MODE mode)
 ```
-* `Params` a Dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the parameters of that API
+* `Params` is a dictionary object containing key/value pair parameters to be sent to a Haven OnDemand API, where the keys are the names of parameters of that API.

 > Note 1: If the key is the "file" parameter, the value must be a Dictionary<string,object> object, where string will be the filename and object is the file InputStream.
 ```